mrhgit/Miscellaneous/Calculating_Resistor_Mass_XKCD_730/README.md

 As you can see in the [original post](https://xkcd.com/730/), there is a resistor mass off to the center-right of the image with a nice challenge "Oh, so you think you're such a whiz at EE 201?"
 As an additional incentive, the alt-text of the image states, "I just caught myself idly trying to work out what that resistor mass would actually be, and realized I had self-nerd-sniped."

-Needless to say, I had to reduce that resistor mass to a single equivalent value.
-Of course, I wanted to see if someone had beaten me to the punch and they problem have, but perhaps they haven't posted it or I wasn't able to find their post.
+Needless to say, I had to reduce that resistor mass to a single, equivalent value.
+Of course, I wanted to see if someone had beaten me to the punch and they probably have, but perhaps they haven't posted it or I wasn't able to find their post.
 Therefore, I decided to solve it myself and post my approach to the problem.
 BTW, I was able to find [PSPICE simulations](https://www.reddit.com/r/xkcd/comments/7wchnq/value_of_resistor_network_in_730/), but being a "whiz at EE 201" doesn't mean just plugging stuff into PSPICE.

 ## The Solution